-Consumer tech refers to any form of technology that is intended for use by consumers in the general public, as opposed to technology created for governmental, military or commercial use.
+Consumer technology, or consumer tech, refers to any form of technology that is intended for use by consumers in the general public, as opposed to technology created for governmental, military or commercial use.
 Consumer tech comes in a variety of different forms and offers a wide range of technological capabilities, encompassing many of the most commonly seen items that people utilize daily.

 A brief history of consumer tech

 The roots of consumer tech can be traced back to the 19th century, with inventions from the likes of David Edward Hughes, Heinrich Rudolph Hertz, Nikola Tesla, Jagadish Edward Bose and several others facilitating the manipulation of electricity for widespread use throughout the world.
 In 1896, Guglielmo Marconi developed the first practical radio-wave communication system, allowing contact to be made with parties at a distance for the first time.

 Marconi’s utilization of radio waves opened the door for consumer tech and allowed others to explore cutting-edge methods to improve the ways we interact with our world.
 Bose’s experiments introduced the use of semiconductor junctions and extreme high frequencies, while John Ambrose Fleming and the combination Robert von Lieben and Lee De Forest were able to pioneer the use of diodes and amplifier tubes in the 20th century’s first decade.
 In 1927, Philo Farnsworth publicly demonstrated the first television, and by just 1947, William Shockley and Bell Labs invented the transistor — fundamentally altering the way signal is amplified and significantly reducing the size of electronic components.
 In 1959, transistors became small enough to be packaged in quantity within a single chip, known as an integrated circuit (IC) and laid the groundwork for the technological innovations that continue to be implemented today.

 - Alphabet (Google)